-The Everest Base Camp Trek Map is crucial for the hikers to get the information ahead, whatever trail info, altitude, things to do, and distance.
-Here’s Google Maps of Everest Base Camp but we recommend you to buy a hard copy of the maps which is more updated.
+The Everest Base Camp Trek Map is crucial for hikers to get the information ahead, including trail info, altitude, things to do, and distance.
+Here’s the Everest Base Camp Trek map on Google, but we recommend buying a hard copy of the map, which is updated.

 Accommodations, i.e., Tea-houses